 Social Security Number (SSN)

-The unique identifier used to process a claim for benefits.
-DUA is required by the Federal Internal Revenue Service (IRS) to request Social Security Numbers when processing benefit claims.
+A Social Security number is a nine-digit number issued by the Social Security Administration to U.S. citizens, permanent residents, and temporary (working) residents as a national identification number for taxation and other purposes.
+DUA is required by the Internal Revenue Service (IRS) to request Social Security numbers when processing benefit claims.

 An employer mandated under the state unemployment compensation law to pay into the UI Fund and pay FUTA taxes.

-The interactive telephone method used for requesting weekly UI benefits.
+The interactive telephone response system used for requesting weekly UI benefits.
 TeleCert is available in English, Spanish, Portuguese and Chinese.

 Third Party Administration (TPA)